LISTENING TO SOUTHERN CITIZENS

 Responsible mining: is it possible?
 The case of the Geita gold mines in Tanzania

 I have recently reconnected with Alpha Ntayomba, a civil society activist from the Kigoma region in Tanzania, currently living in Morogoro.
 Alpha is passionate about social accountability monitoring initiatives, which can be broadly defined as what citizens do to hold government and business accountable for delivering essential services to communities.
-Alpha reached out to me again a few weeks ago
+Alpha reached out to me

 Read More »